Admitted Students Weekend

 Jayhawk Reception

-Join KU Law faculty, current students and administrators for drinks and refreshments at the historic Cider Art Gallery.
+Join KU Law faculty, current students and administrators for drinks and refreshments at the really cool Sunflower Café in historic downtown Lawrence.
 With top notch food and refreshments, you will have the opportunity to learn about the best part of KU Law – our community.

 Admitted Students Day Morning Schedule